y2kbugger/y2k-lc3-tools/README.md

 1. add integration test flag and run only on push
   - full program traces
   - ipynb smoke tests
-1. ensure ipynbs are included in pyright/ruff precommit hooks
+1. ensure ipynbs are included in pyright precommit hooks
 1. Add ability to convert and display binary images as text
 1. Somehow ensure that all sql statements can be exported as script instead executing
 1. Get the assembler working in my repo and running under pytest